 Bumble Bee Snail and Suitable Tank mates

 Bumble Bee snails are very peaceful and compatible with most tank-mates.
-However, if sufficient food is not provided, they may prey on other snails.
+However, if sufficient food is not provided, they may prey on other (smaller) snails.
 In general, they are predatory whelks that eat animals located in the sand.
+However, full-grown snails (Fighting Conch Snail, Cerith snails, Astrea Snails, Mexican turbo snails, etc) should be safe in any case.

-It will be risky to keep them with wrasses, Coral banded shrimp and hermit crabs.
+It will be risky to keep them with wrasses, Coral banded shrimp and hermit crabs (like Halloween Hermit Crab, Blue Leg Hermit Crab, etc.).
 These snails are small and do not have mechanisms to defend themselves, except hiding.

 Bumble Bee Snail, even without their beneficial task of consuming pest snails, are very personable snails that are quite beautiful in appearance.